wawzat/pa-map/README.md

 5. Regions with a large number of sensors may take several hours to complete collecting the data.

 ## Required Non-Standard Python Libraries
-- Pillow (PIL)
+- colorcet
-- pandas
+- matplotlib
 - numpy (should install automatically with Pandas)
-- matplotlib
-- colorcet
 - opencv-python (cv2)
+- pandas
+- Pillow (PIL)
+- requests